mnakalay/kalmoya_quick_action/README.md

-# kalmoya Quick Action
+# kalmoya Quick Actions
-Delete blocks faster in Concrete5 v8 without confirmation.

-This package adds a "Quick Delete" item to blocks contextual menu in Concrete5 v8.
-It allows you to delete blocks faster by skipping the confirmation.
+This package adds a few things to the blocks' contextual edit menu

-**Be careful: once it's deleted, it's deleted!**
+- Delete blocks faster in Concrete5 v8 without confirmation (**Be careful: once it's deleted, it's deleted!**)

-The package might be developed later on to add more shortcuts, hence the hesitation between Quick Action and Quick Delete for the name :)
+- Create a preset from a block's custom design styles
+- Apply a saved preset to other blocks

+As I get (or am given) more ideas for shortcuts and helpers, they will be added to the package.

 Feel totally free to make suggestions for useful shortcuts.